 The results of the study were astonishing.
 Davis and Herr recorded that participants who had seen the “so long” version of the blog post were willing to pay, on average, just under $30, for the dinner package.
 In comparison, the participants who had seen the “bye-bye” version of the blog post were willing to pay, on average, just over $45 for the dinner package.
 From these results, Davis and Herr concluded that reading the word “bye” had primed participants to think of its homophone, “buy”, and the cognitive associations with that verb, making them more willing to spend money.1

-Example 1 - The buy-now effect is reserved to English-speakers
+Example 1 - The mother tongue

 Homophones are language-specific, meaning that it is only in English that the words “bye” and “buy” are phonetically identical.
 In Spanish, “buy” translates into “compar”, whereas “bye” translates into “adios”.